Article

 Let’s say you’re a professional services firm with a request for proposal (RFP) out, and the prospect recognizes your firm due to strong brand awareness, newsworthy industry achievements and a third-party referral.

 Because your firm has worked hard on delivering your brand promise to the marketplace, there’s a much better chance of getting that RFP signed without going through a three-stage bid.
-Buyers like safe decisions, so trust and credibility are key.
+Buyers like safe decisions, so trust and credibility key.

 When it comes to shortening sales cycles, you can test and see correlations between the quality and awareness of your brand.
 More sales, more time saved and more revenue are core ingredients for faster cash flow.